-For questions about medical coverage or how medical benefits are administered, please visit Becolorado.org or call Anthem's Member Services department.
-Anthem's toll-free Member Services department number is located on your Anthem Health Benefit ID Card.
-For questions about prescription coverage or how prescription benefits are administered please visit www.caremark.com or call the number on the back of your CVS/Caremark ID card.
+For questions about coverage or how benefits are administered, please visit the BeColorado org or call Anthem's Member Services department.
+Anthem's toll-free Member Services department number is located on your Health Benefit ID Card.

-Thank you for selecting the CU Health Planfor your healthcare needs.
+Thank you for selecting the CU Health Plan for your healthcare needs.
 We wish you good health.